Archive

 Filter by taxonomy.
 Selecting multiple uses an OR operator.

-Innisfil Houses Forest 1
+Forest lake simcoe 1

 This week (really last week, but there’s been a lot happening and we’ve had our hands full!) we talk with Jennifer Van Gennip about affordable housing and the advent of modern homelessness.

-Basketball Court 1
+Basketball court 1

 On this episode of the Tree Planters Podcast we talk with Laura Bowman, of Ecojustice, about the province’s plans to build new highways in the Greater Toronto Area (GTA).

-Forest Sunlight 1
+Forest sunlight 1

 In today’s world, more than ever, good forest management needs to reflect a balance between different uses and needs of the forest.
 You do not double industrial output without making provisions for education and research…

 Submission on Proposed Changes to the Provincial Policy Statement, 2019 We have grave concerns about the policy direction under the PPS review.
 As outlined by the Ontario government, the PPS is “the primary provincial land use policy document guiding municipal decision-making.”
-So the tone, focus and direction given in this
+So the tone, focus and direction given in this document greatly impacts our communities, […]

-Wetland Fb
+Wetland fb

 Land-use policies in Ontario are not keeping up with the demands of a changing climate.